byui-physics/main/pages/Faculty/NelsonL/materialsResearch/MTP.md

 and let the calculations run.
 Each job will need anywhere from a couple of hours to days to run.

+### 6. Build Training Set

-6. Once the calculations are finished, we need to extract the results and compile the data into the training set file so we can train the model:
+Once the calculations are finished, we need to extract the results and compile the data into the training set file so we can train the model:
 ```bash